king-dato/goit-react-hw-08-phonebook/README.md

-# PHONE BOOK
+# Phonebook

-**Phone book based on personal backend using mockapi.io UI service.
-Authentication, authorization is implemented.
-It is possible to work with a private collection of contacts.**
+Phonebook application with the ability to register users and work with private collections of contacts.